Syndrome (video game): Development

 Syndrome was the first survival horror game developed by Camel 101.
 Development started in late 2014 with the 3 core members of Camel 101.
-By then the game was called "Sleepers".
-The name was later changed to "Syndrome" to avoid copyright issues with the movie Sleepers.
-In May 2015 the game was first announced with an announcement trailer.
-On September 30, 2015 Camel 101 partnered with Bigmoon Entertainment to help with development and port the game to consoles.

-Syndrome was released on PC, Mac and Linux on October 6, 2016.
+By then, the game was called Sleepers.
+The name was later changed to Syndrome to avoid copyright issues with the movie Sleepers.
+In May 2015, the game was first announced with an announcement trailer.
+On September 30, 2015, Camel 101 partnered with Bigmoon Entertainment to help with development and port the game to consoles.
+Syndrome was Greenlit on Steam by the community on October 9, 2015.
+The game was released on PC, Mac and Linux on October 6, 2016.